 Help our nongame and endangered wildlife

-There are more than 150 Species of Greatest Conservation Need in Indiana that need your help.
+There are nearly 160 Species of Greatest Conservation Need in Indiana that need your help.
 Habitat management and conservation programs for these species are supported through the generosity of Hoosiers who donate to the Indiana Nongame Wildlife Fund.
 No state tax dollars are used to manage these species.

-- On your Indiana state taxes.
-If filing with paper forms, use Schedule 5/Schedule IN-Donate.
+With paper forms, use Schedule 5/Schedule IN-Donate.
 This video shows the process.
-If donating through online tax programs, you will be prompted to donate at the end of filing.
+For online tax programs, you will be prompted to donate at the end of filing.

-- Via mail.
 Fill out this form and send it with your check or money order to Indiana Nongame Wildlife Fund 402 W. Washington St. Rm.
 W273 Indianapolis, IN 46204

-Every donation can make a difference to our nongame and endangered fish and wildlife.
-Recent projects include research on endangered aquatic turtles, an outreach campaign to conserve whooping cranes, and restoring populations of endangered freshwater mussels.
-Learn more about the Nongame & Endangered Wildlife program.
-Please consider donating today.
+Every donation can make a difference to Indiana's nongame and endangered fish and wildlife.
+Recent projects include research on endangered gray bats, surveys of rare marshbirds, and restoring populations of endangered freshwater mussels.
+Learn more about the Nongame & Endangered Wildlife program, or subscribe to e-newsletters.